Climdyn/auto-AUTO/README.md

 #### Installing AUTO

 > To use auto-AUTO, you need the [bleeding edge version of AUTO](https://github.com/auto-07p/auto-07p) available
-> on Github for this codebase to work properly !
+> on GitHub for this codebase to work properly !

 Here how to install AUTO from GitHub: